The Bankrate promise

 7. Don’t rush the process

 The executor’s natural inclination is to try to “make everyone happy and distribute the assets,” Jones says.
-But if the executor rushes and misses some crucial legal steps, he or she could be found personally liable.
+But if the executor rushes and misses some crucial legal steps, they could be found personally liable.

-“There’s a saying that you never know anybody until you’ve shared an inheritance with them,” says estate planning attorney Peterson.
+“There’s a saying that you never know anybody until you’ve shared an inheritance with them,” says Peterson.
 “If someone feels slighted, it can get very bitter.”

 Set up a separate filing system for the estate, and keep copies of everything you’ve sent and received from creditors, beneficiaries, financial institutions and others.